openvinotoolkit/geti-sdk/README.md

     ```
   Here, it is assumed that the project with name 'dummy_project' exists on the cluster.
   The client will create a folder named 'dummy_project' in your current working
-  directory, and download the project parameters, images, videos, annotations and
+  directory, and download the project parameters, images, videos, annotations,
+  predictions and the active model for the project (including optimized models derived
-  predictions to that folder.
-Models are not downloaded.
+  from it) to that folder.

   The method takes
   the following optional parameters: